YingqianWang/LF-DMnet/README.md

 **If you find this work helpful, please consider citing:**
 ```
 @Article{LF-DAnet,
-    author    = {Wang, Yingqian and Liang, Zhengyu and Wang, Longguang and Yang, Jungang and An, Wei},
+    author    = {Wang, Yingqian and Liang, Zhengyu and Wang, Longguang and Yang, Jungang and An, Wei and Guo, Yulan},
     title     = {Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution},
     journal   = {arxiv},
     year      = {2022},